nicklockwood/Euclid/Euclid.docc/ConstructingMeshes.md

 Alternatively, the ``Mesh/text(_:font:width:depth:detail:material:)`` constructor directly produces an extruded 3D text model from a `String` or `AttributedString`.

 Each glyph in the input string maps to a single ``Path`` in the result, but these ``Path``s may contain nested subpaths.
-Glyphs formed from multiple subpaths will be filled using the even-odd rule (equivalent to an `xor` between the individually filled or extruded subpaths).
+Glyphs formed from multiple subpaths will be filled using the even-odd rule (equivalent to using `symmetricDifference` with the individually filled or extruded subpaths).